joostkremers/parsebib/README.md

 Collect all `@string` definitions in the current buffer and return them as a hash table.
 The variable `hash` can be used to provide a hash table to store the definitions in.
 If it is `nil`, a new hash table is created.

 The argument `expand-strings` is a boolean value.
-If non-nil, any abbreviations found in the string expansions are expanded against the `@string` definitions appearing earlier in the `.bib` file and against `@string` definitions in `hash`, if provided.
+If non-nil, any abbreviations found in the string definitions are expanded against the `@string` definitions appearing earlier in the `.bib` file and against `@string` definitions in `hash`, if provided.

 ### `parsebib-collect-preambles` ###